-3. Remove the database of the Engine in place:
+- 3. Remove the database of the Engine in place: sudo nxinfo remove -r - 4.
+Restore the database of the Engine backup: sudo nxinfo restore -n nxengine-db.gz - 5.
+Restart the Engine: - sudo systemctl start nxengine@1 - 6.
+Validate that the Engine is running properly: nxinfo info

-'''

-sudo nxinfo remove -r

-'''

-4. Restore the database of the Engine bakcup:

-'''

-sudo nxinfo restore -n nxengine-db.gz

-'''

-sudo systemctl start nxengine@1

-6. Validate that the Engine is running properly:

-'''

-nxinfo info

-'''